-If you and your fiance already have kids together, or if this is your second marriage and you have kids from a previous relationship, then it's a no-brainer that you'd want them to be a part of your wedding day.
-Ask your kids how they'd feel most comfortable taking part, and find an age-appropriate way to include them.
+If you and your partner already have kids together, or if this is your second marriage and you or your partner have kids from a previous relationship, then it's a no-brainer that you'd want them to be a part of your wedding day.
+Ask your kids how they'd feel most comfortable taking part and find an age-appropriate way to include them.
 Here are a few of our favorite ideas to include your kids in your wedding (try one or combine a few!).

 If you're having a unity candle, sand ceremony or nontraditional unity ceremony alternative, this is the perfect chance to involve your kids.
 By getting married, you really are making one big family, or reaffirming the existing family, so it makes total sense to give them a special role.
 Let them help light the candle, include multiple sand colors or come up with something totally new and creative, like family handprints you can display in your home after the wedding.

 Recognizing your kids in the vows is an easy way to make them feel included and special.
-It's also important to remind them that you're committing to being a family and not just a wife or husband.
+It's also important to remind them that you're committing to being a family and not just gaining a spouse.
 Engrave a gift with quotes from your vows for them or hang a pretty calligraphed version in your home afterward.

-4. Ask your kids to walk you down the aisle.
+10. Ask them to walk you down the aisle.

 Whoever walks you down the aisle doesn't have to be your dad or parents.
 Have one or all of your kids walk you to the altar to switch things up and make your procession extra-meaningful.
 This idea is especially great if your children are older.